Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Vietnam U21 women's volleyball team has competed since the 2024 qualifying round with these athletes and complete records.
 But this time, they suddenly asked to re-check their personal records.

-The checks should have been carried out before the tournament or at the beginning of the tournament if necessary, not after the group stage.
+The checks should have been carried out before the tournament or at the beginning of the tournament if necessary, and not at the end of the group stage.
 We believe that this process is unfair and needs to be explained.

-This is not the fault of the athletes or the federation, because we have completed the correct and complete documents.
+This is not the fault of the athletes or the federation, because we have completed the documents correctly and completely.
 The cancellation of the results is unreasonable.
 The federation hopes that FIVB will clearly explain these issues."

 Vietnam Volleyball petitions FIVB to avoid recurrence of incidents - Photo 3.